CGRL/UnixWorkshop/README.md

  Unlike in the methaphorical lab, where a given piece of equipment or bench setup may be used for multiple experiments, data in memory can *not* be shared by different processes.
 This is one of the key practical differences between threads and processes: Threads may share data in memory but processes do not.

  Whether data in memory is shared or not in parallelized code can make a significant difference for both performance and accuracy.
 Multithreaded applications can often use much less total memory because only a single copy of data is stored, but it also means threads can interfere with each other.
 If your lab-mate comes over and starts re-labelling the samples that you are working on, for example, it could lead to problems.
 Similarly, threads that try to work on the same data at the same time can lead to unexpected results.
 For these reasons it is important to understand how the code you are running or writing utilizes processes, threads, and shared memory.

+#### General Guidance on Parallelization

+Most of the time, optimum efficiency will be achieved when:

+\# of Processes * # of Threads per Process = # of Cores available

+If you run out of memory, try reducing the number of processes.
+You may then be able to increase the number of threads per process without increasing your memory footprint.

  ### Storage